-Undergraduate student teachers are required to perform at least 10 hours of service learning.
+Undergraduate student teachers may be required to perform community-based learning hours to fulfill 40 hours of the required CBL for graduation (please consult with the Undergraduate Student Handbook or the Chair of the Education Department).
 These hours are to be approved by the University Supervisor and submitted to the Dean's Office.
 Service hours are defined as a structured learning experience which combines community service with academic preparation and reflection.
 Therefore, the service hours completed by a student teacher should be above and beyond the scope of normal teaching and non-teaching duties.
 After-school tutoring would be considered service learning, for example, while lunch duty would not.